juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-102.md

 After that, we went back to Eberron.
 Something strange happened.
 Abel received a message from her brother:

-> "Sis, mission at The Grove failed, Vral'a'yak escaped with Quillion's aid.
+> *Sis, mission at The Grove failed, Vral'a'yak escaped with Quillion's aid.
 Deeply sorry.
 We're all ok.
-Worried about your safety confronting Riman in Xoriat."
+Worried about your safety confronting Riman in Xoriat.*

 We also received messages from General Nordarr and a report back from the Astral Sea.
 TL;DR: Jedra was defeated with heavy losses.
 The Astral Ship with Xakin was defeated by the Githyanki.